dbochicchio/vera-VirtualDevices/README.md

  - For Shelly: ```http://mydevice/relay/0?turn=off```

-You can also specify only *SetPowerURL*, like this: ```http://mydevice/cm?cmnd=Power+%s``` The %s parameter will be replace with On/Off (this very same case), based on the required action.
+You can also specify only *SetPowerURL*, like this: ```http://mydevice/cm?cmnd=Power+%s``` The *%s* parameter will be replace with *On*/*Off* (this very same case), based on the required action.

 #### AutoOff (Dimmers, RGB lights, Window Covers/Roller Shutters/Blinds) (v 2.3+)

 You can now specify an auto off timer (in seconds) to automatically turn off a light after a given amount of time.
 The corresponding variable is *AutoOff*.

-If you want to implement auto inching and you don't need to call the OFF endpoint, just specify `skip` as *SetPowerOffURL* variable.
+If you want to implement auto inching and you don't need to call the Off endpoint, just specify `skip` as *SetPowerOffURL* variable.
 This will just update the status and no HTTP calls will be made.

 #### Toggle (All)